-- authorize the issuance of "blank check" preferred stock without any need for action by shareholders; - provide for a classified board of directors with staggered three-year terms; - require supermajority shareholder voting to effect various amendments to our charter and by-laws; - eliminate the ability of our shareholders to call special meetings of shareholders; - prohibit shareholder action by written consent; and establish advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted on by shareholders at shareholder meetings.
+- authorize the issuance of "blank check" preferred stock without any need for action by shareholders; - provide for a classified board of directors with staggered three-year terms; - require supermajority shareholder voting to effect various amendments to our charter and by-laws; - eliminate the ability of our shareholders to call special meetings of shareholders; - prohibit shareholder action by written consent; and - establish advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted on by shareholders at shareholder meetings.

 In addition, our board of directors has adopted a shareholder rights plan intended to protect shareholders in the event of an unfair or coercive offer to acquire our company and to provide our board of directors with adequate time to evaluate unsolicited offers.
 Preferred stock purchase rights have been distributed to our common shareholders pursuant to the rights plan.
 This rights plan may have anti-takeover effects.
-The rights plan will cause substantial dilution to a person or group that attempts to acquire us on terms that our board of directors does not believe are in our best interests and those of our shareholders may discourage, delay, or prevent a merger or acquisition that shareholders may consider favorable, including transactions in which shareholders might otherwise receive a premium for their shares.
+The rights plan will cause substantial dilution to a person or group that attempts to acquire us on terms that our board of directors does not believe are in our best interests and those of our shareholders and may discourage, delay, or prevent a merger or acquisition that shareholders may consider favorable, including transactions in which shareholders might otherwise receive a premium for their shares.

-The tax treatment of the distribution of our common stock by Thermo Electron under the Internal Revenue Code and regulations thereunder could also serve to discourage an acquisition of our company.
-An acquisition of our company within two years following the distribution, which took place in August 2001, could result in federal tax liability being imposed on Thermo Electron and, in more limited circumstances, on shareholders of Thermo Electron who received shares of our common stock in the distribution.
-In addition, even acquisitions occurring more than two years after the distribution could cause the distribution to be taxable to Thermo Electron if the acquisitions were determined to be pursuant to an overall plan that existed at the time of the distribution.
+The tax treatment of the distribution of our common stock by Thermo Electron under the Internal Revenue Code and regulations promulgated thereunder could also serve to discourage an acquisition of our company.
+An acquisition of our Company could result in federal tax liability being imposed on Thermo Electron and, in more limited circumstances, on shareholders of Thermo Electron who received shares of our common stock in the distribution, if the acquisition was determined to be pursuant to an overall plan that existed at the time of the distribution (which took place in 2001).
 As part of the distribution, we have agreed to indemnify Thermo Electron, but not the shareholders of Thermo Electron, for any resulting tax liability if the tax liability is attributable to certain acts by us, including an acquisition of our company.
 The prospect of that tax liability and our indemnification obligation may have anti-takeover effects.

-A number of actions following our spinoff from Thermo Electron could cause the distribution to be fully taxable to shareholders of Thermo Electron who received shares of our common stock in the distribution and/or to Thermo Electron, and to
+A number of actions following our spinoff from Thermo Electron could cause the distribution to be fully taxable to shareholders of Thermo Electron who received shares of our common stock in the distribution and/or to Thermo Electron, and to us.